jonasbjaerke/MEng-project/README.md

 1. install the locked environment
 2. collect or reuse the raw data
-3. make sure the expected `postsFinal.json` and `usersFinal.json` files exist
+3. make sure `postsFinal.json`, `usersFinal.json`, and `text_features.json` exist in the expected locations
-4. run the processing stage
+4. run the processing stage if you need to regenerate text features
 5. build the datasets using the named dataset configs
 6. run the experiments using the named experiment configs
 7. compare your outputs with the files already present in `results/`